anky3733/Human-Activity-Recognition/README.md

 	STANDING as 5
 	LAYING as 6

-Train and test data were saperated
+Train and test data were separated
-•	The readings from 70% of the volunteers were taken as trianing data and remaining 30% subjects recordings were taken for test data
+•	The readings from 70% of the volunteers were taken as training data and remaining 30% subjects recordings were taken for test data

 Data
 •	All the data is present in 'UCI_HAR_dataset/' folder in present working directory.